-Our principal business is the exploration and development of the Upper Kobuk Mineral Projects ("Upper Kobuk Mineral Projects" or "UKMP Projects") located in the Ambler mining district in Northwest Alaska, United States.
+Our principal business is the exploration and development of the Upper Kobuk Mineral Projects ("Upper Kobuk Mineral Projects") located in the Ambler mining district in Northwest Alaska, United States.
 The Upper Kobuk Mineral Projects are held by Ambler Metals LLC ("Ambler Metals"), a limited liability company owned equally by Trilogy and South32 Limited ("South32") (as defined below), and is comprised of the (i) Arctic Project, which contains a high-grade polymetallic volcanogenic massive sulfide ("VMS") deposit ("Arctic Project"); and (ii) Bornite Project, which contains a carbonate-hosted copper - cobalt deposit ("Bornite Project").
 Our goals include expanding mineral resources and advancing the UKMP Projects through technical, engineering and feasibility studies so that production decisions can be made on those projects.
 Our interest in Ambler Metals is held by a wholly-owned subsidiary, NovaCopper US Inc. (dba Trilogy Metals US) ("Trilogy Metals US"), registered to do business in the State of Alaska.
+We also conduct early-stage exploration through a wholly owned subsidiary, 995 Exploration Inc.